-The header bidding technology for apps, however, only starts budding.
+The header-bidding technology for apps, however, only starts budding.
 Even though there’s no header in a mobile app, it’s possible to connect an app to ad exchanges and SSPs through mediation platforms and integrated (SDKs) software development kits.
-The provider of in-app header bidding solution provides their own SDK to the publisher or developer for free, which afterwards is integrated inside the app.
+The provider of in-app header-bidding solution provides their own SDK to the publisher or developer for free, which afterward is integrated inside the app.
 That’s a client-side wrapper header-bidding.

 It’s worth to mention, the header-bidding solution providers have a connection only to the certain number of demand platforms, so it’s always worth to make sure they feature extensive network beforehand.
-Otherwise, the developers end up in the situation when they have to integrate too many SDKs from different partners that significantly increases app’s file size, downloading time, and causes the battery drain.
+Otherwise, the developers end up integrating too many SDKs from different partners.
+This significantly increases the app’s file size, downloading time, and causes the battery drain.